Torquato Tasso: Influence

-English translations
+Translations

 During the Renaissance, the first (incomplete) translation of Jerusalem Delivered was brought out by Richard Carew (1594).
 A complete version by Edward Fairfax appeared under the title Godfrey of Bouillon in 1600.
 John Hoole's version in heroic couplets followed in 1772, and Jeremiah Holmes Wiffen's (in Spenserian stanzas) in 1821.
 There were several 20th- and 21st-century versions, including by Anthony Esolen (2000) and by Max Wickert, published as The Liberation of Jerusalem by Oxford University Press (2009).
 Aminta, also his early love poems, as Love Poems for Lucrezia Bendidio, ed. and trans. by Max Wickert.
 New York: Italica Press, 2011, and as Rhymes of Love, ed.
 M.H. and S. Acocella, trans. by Maria Pastore Passaro (Ottawa: Legas, 2011).
 Several of the "Dialogues", "Torrismondo," and some of the late religious works have also been issued in English.

+Translation in most European languages: in German by Gries (1st edition 1800), Streckfuss (1822) and Duttenhofer (1840), in French by, among others, Baour-Lormian (best edition 1819) and Philippon de la Madeleine (1841), in English, among others, by Hunt (1819) and Wiffen (1825), in Swedish by Carl Anders Kullberg (1860), in Danish by Christine Daugaard (1884, abridged).

 Legacy

 Tasso is commemorated by monuments in Bergamo and Sorrento.
 There are streets named after him in virtually every major Italian city, most notably in Bergamo, Posillipo (Naples), Rome, Turin, Palermo and Catania, as well as in Paris and Palo Alto, California.